 Emily, a suspicious sort is not quite sure that Ellen isn’t in league with the nuns.
 She’s been lighting Roman candles at the foot of the statue every night, Emily begins to grow agitated by Ellen’s behavior.
 The truth, she is feeling haunted by the guilt of what she has done.

-Unfortunately, Ellen now has the full time job of wrangling her nutty sisters, as the two of them flit about exposing their disconnection to reality.
+Unfortunately, Ellen now has the full-time job of wrangling her nutty sisters, as the two of them flit about exposing their disconnection from reality.

 The interruption of Albert complicates Ellen’s plan to protect Emily and Louisa, and she becomes the target of her blackmailing nephew.
 But the sisters love Albert’s presence, thinking he’s always saying ‘funny’ things.
 Even Emily who is always ill-tempered shows a certain amount of joy around him.
-Though Ellen is visibly uncomfortable having him around, the other two are excited celebrating with beef, bread and cheese.
-Albert offers to go down into the cellar to bring up some brandy, but Ellen insists on going down there herself, he follows her.
-Curious where the old girl is, he pushes Ellen on Leonora’s whereabouts.
+Though Ellen is visibly uncomfortable having him around, the other two are excited to celebrate with beef, bread, and cheese.
+Albert offers to go down into the cellar to bring up some brandy, but Ellen insists on going down there herself, and he follows her.
+Curious about where the old girl is, he pushes Ellen on Leonora’s whereabouts.
 He grabs her.

 He needs money for his passage out of the country.
 She agrees to give him the money and tells Lucy he’ll be spending the night.
 Behind Ellen, he holds up his finger to his lips mouthing a ‘sssh’ reminding Lucy to play dumb about having met him before.